bitovi/continous-exploration/README.md

 - __Has estimate__ - [fanny pack example](https://github.com/bitovi/continous-exploration/issues/2) - Work breakdown and development cost estimation.
 - __Has evaluation__ - [fanny pack example](https://github.com/bitovi/continous-exploration/issues/6) - Value proven and/or estimated.

-Each one of the `fanny pack example` issues above
+Each one of the `fanny pack example` issues above includes an example of the work in that stage and an answers the following questions about that stage:

+- What is the purpose of that stage?
+- How to move an initiative into that stage?
+- How to sort that stage?

+## Background

+This pattern is inspired by [Scaled Agile's Continous Exploration process](https://www.scaledagileframework.com/continuous-exploration/) and Bitovi's work over the past several years.
+It's a more stakeholder-driven workflow than the more agile `Observe > Hypothesize > Validate > Develop > Validate` methods that Bitovi prefers.

+## Operating

 ## Roles